Audi Q8 e-tron running costs & insurance

 Audi e-tron insurance group

-Due to their performance and price, the Q8 55 e-tron and the range-topping SQ8 e-tron are in very high insurance groups.
-The less expensive 50 e-tron model and lesser trim levels aren't going to cost significantly less to cover, as they're only rated a few groups lower.
+Due to their performance and price, the Q8 55 e-tron (bar the entry-level Sport trim) and the range-topping SQ8 e-tron sit in the very top insurance group 50.
+The less expensive 50 e-tron model isn't going to cost significantly less to cover, as it's only one group lower.

 The Q8 e-tron is covered by Audi's standard three-year/60,000-mile manufacturer guarantee, however there's also an eight-year/100,000-mile policy that covers the battery.
 This means it'll be replaced if its performance or ability to hold charge degrades excessively in that time.